 But the Irish government has made it clear it would resist any such plan.

 Foreign Minister Simon Coveney told the BBC: "If checks are in France or Holland or Belgium, it means that Ireland is being taken out of the single market and customs union."

 What is the UK government going to do?

-The government published its no-deal plan for the border last month.
+The UK government published its no-deal plan for the border in March.